drewsamsen/spark-next/src/lib/categorization/README.md

 - Categories and tags to be applied to multiple resource types (books, highlights, etc.)
 - Creation and management of categories/tags through a type-safe API
-- Batch operations through categorization jobs
+- Batch operations through categorization automations
 - Full audit trails for AI-driven categorization
-- Undo functionality for categorization jobs
+- Undo functionality for categorization automations

 ## Architecture